poojanagrawal/mesalabs-day1/lab1/README.md

 ---

-In this lab, we will examine how overshooting of a convective core affects a star's evolution together.
-In particular, we will examine how the numerical simplifications in this modelling may affect the model.
+In this session, we will examine how overshooting of a convective core affects a star's evolution together.
+We will also examine how the numerical simplifications impact the evolution of the model.
 In doing so, we will learn how to find reasonable values for model parameters, namely the initial mass of the star $M_\rm{ini}$, its initial metal mass fraction $Z$, the overshooting scheme, overshoot